OnlineTarot

 As an Outcome

 As an outcome, the Two of Swords suggests a period of necessary pause before final resolution.
 This 'non-ending' serves a purpose, creating space for wisdom to develop and all factors to align before the next chapter begins.
+While the waiting may feel frustrating, the delay is actively working in your favor — information you do not yet have is on its way, and the clarity you need will arrive once your subconscious has finished processing the full picture.

 Draw Two of Swords in Your Reading